Synopsis: Study identifies specific chromosomal regions linked to auditory visual synaesthesia characterized by seeing

 RELATED: vEAR: Why Can I Sometimes 'Hear' Silent Flashes When Viewing Animated Gif's? - Study shows around 20% of people show signs of a synaesthesia like phenomenon in which they hear silent flashes or movement called visually-evoked auditory response (vEAR) - City University London

-*News Release by Cell Press: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Cell Press).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.